-Future improvements to Hilda Avenue and Clark Avenue

-shall incorporate a dedicated bicycle lane in both directions.
+Future improvements to Hilda Avenue and Clark Avenue shall incorporate a dedicated bicycle lane in both directions.
+The potential of a bike route along the proposed pedestrian connections across the CNR track shall alos be explored.

 5.9 Travel Demand Management